kekse1/norbert/README.md

 ### Update
 It's up and running^Wthinking... wish me luck that I'll get any intelligent output in the future..!

-#### Update \[2024-11-13\]
+#### Update \[2024-11-14\]
-I had to `kill norbert`..
-I assume there's a little mistake in my rotation algorithm or so.. in principle it worked great, but my output had some repeating repetitions every (n) bytes.

-So atm I'm fixing this (really tiny..) bug.
-After this, the processor(s) will run^Wthink again..
+I had to `kill norbert`.. but now it resumed!

+The problem occured when the output was broadcastet to the listening clients.. it was not the calculation itself!1 On the one hand I cleared my data, which wasn't really necessary.. but on the other hand I really optimized an important feature, since I guided myself again step-by-step through the algorithm.

+So, that's great!
+Let's wait again...

 ### Example screenshot(s)
 Also visible: not all of my **profiles**, to (e.g..) easily decide the parameters for each data